 If you choose to make a manual handling injury claim for compensation with Accident Claims UK, we will offer you the option of making a No Win No Fee claim.
 No Win No Fee means that you still get the same great service from your solicitor that you should expect, but you benefit from not having to pay an upfront fee.
 Instead, you will only pay your solicitor’s fee if you win, out of your back injury compensation payout, or manual handling injury compensation payout.
 For many claimants, it is the more affordable, less financially risky method of claiming the compensation that you are owed.
 Call Accident Claims UK today to talk about the option of making a No Win No Fee compensation claim.

 Accident Claims UK is a trusted personal injury firm.
 Our personal injury solicitors have an excellent track record of winning manual handling accident claims for claimants like you.
 We will always strive to win you as much manual handling injury compensation as we can.
 If you think you may be owed manual handling injury compensation, call us today to see if you have a legitimate claim.
-Considering your circumstances, we can tell you what your claim is worth and will match you to an expert personal injury solicitor who will handle your case.
-Call us today to get started, we’re looking forward to hearing from you.
+Considering your circumstances, we can tell you what your claim is worth and match you to an expert personal injury solicitor who will handle your manual handling accident claims.
+Call us today to get started; we’re looking forward to hearing from you.

 An Accident Claims UK Guide to Slips, Trips and Falls Claims